New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 1. On the subscription details page, click Edit Subscription.

 2. Click +Add Charge and choose the charge that you want to add to the subscription.
-Any charge that has been restricted for the plan selected, will not be available.
+Any charge that has been restricted for the selected plan will not be available.

 3. Select the event at which to apply the charge.
 For some events, you can also choose whether the addon is charged just once or every time the event happens.

-4. Service period:
+4. Service Period:

 • Chargebee accounts for this service period while running the revenue recognition and deferred revenue reports.